ogecko/alpaca-benro-polaris/docs/stellarium.md

 * Stellarium Mobile (IOS, Android) - free, no telescope control
 * Sky Safari 7 Basic - free, no telescope control
 * Skyportal - Celestron’s free version of Skysafari
+* SynScan App and SynScan Pro App - Not currently supported

 ## 1. Using Stellarium Mobile PLUS
 Stellarium Mobile PLUS is ideal for use on a tablet or mobile phone, either Android or IOS.
 It includes more features than the free Stellarium Web and the free Stellarium Mobile offerings.